2025 EVENT SCHEDULE (so far)

 THEATER WORKSHOP WITH PERFORMANCE!

-Payment is made through End of the Road Theater through this link:
+Workshop Fee $80, payment made through End of the Road Theater:

 https://www.simpletix.com/e/acting-workshop-tickets-206002

-Any questions?
-Contact Gayle Stahlhuth for details at [email protected]
+Contact Workshop Leader Gayle Stahlhuth for details at [email protected] or call 609-884-5898

-Payment is made through End of the Road Theater through this link:
+Workshop Fee $80, payment made through End of the Road Theater:

 https://www.simpletix.com/e/acting-workshop-tickets-206002